Coronavirus: Can 21

-Verdict: Starbucks have aligned their values of ‘Creating a culture of warmth and belonging, where everyone is welcome,’ by offering essential support for workers through the sizeable force of The Starbucks Foundation' that is still reaching out to communities in need during a testing period, a good example to follow.
+Verdict: Starbucks sustainability actions show they have aligned their values of ‘Creating a culture of warmth and belonging, where everyone is welcome,’ by offering essential support for workers through the sizeable force of The Starbucks Foundation' that is still reaching out to communities in need during a testing period, a good example to follow.

 "Our teams at Apple have been working to help source supplies for healthcare providers fighting COVID-19," Cook wrote on Twitter.
 "We're donating millions of masks for health professionals in the US and Europe.
 To every one of the heroes on the front lines, we thank you."

 Outside of looking after workers and making donations, Apple teamed up with Google to collaboratively bring a contact tracing app that will track and monitor those who become infected with the virus in order to slow the spread, see the Google section for more on this.